-Benefits are provided for the treatment of Gender Dysphoria.
-Covered Services include, but are not limited to, Mental Health, Prescription Drug, and surgical procedures.
+Benefits are provided for gender-affirming Services for the treatment of Gender Dysphoria as determined by our medical policy.
+Covered Services include, but are not limited to, Mental Health, Prescription Drug, and select surgical procedures.
 Coverage is provided at the applicable benefit level for the type of Covered Services received, as shown in your Benefit Summary.
 For example, surgical procedures are subject to your provider surgical benefit and applicable inpatient or outpatient facility benefit.
 Surgical treatment of Gender Dysphoria is subject to Medical Necessity, as set forth in our medical policy, and must be received from licensed providers and facilities.
 Prior Authorization may apply.
-Please see section 4.4 for a list of services requiring Prior Authorization.
+Please see section 4.4 for more information on services requiring Prior Authorization.